G.F. Laundon: Trans Activism

 Laundon was an early member of "Hedesthia," one of the first recorded trans organisations in New Zealand (founded 1972).
 She was an active member, often writing into Hedesthia's newsletter, initially called S-E-L-F and later Trans-Scribe.
-In an article written in 1976, Laundon explained how internalised queerphobia - which she defines as the "fairly common belief that intersexuals, transsexuals, transvestites, fetishists and homosexuals are all one in the same thing, and are all 'disgusting'" - often caused trans people to isolate themselves.
+In an article written in 1976, Laundon explained how internalised queerphobia - which she defines as the "fairly common belief that intersexuals, transsexuals, transvestites, fetishists and homosexuals are all one and the same thing, and are all 'disgusting'" - often caused trans people to isolate themselves.
 She emphasised the importance of trans friendships:Simply to meet others and see just how normal and decent they really are, and to see what they have achieved in bringing out their real selves, can be a revelation, and this can help towards self-acceptance, which, if you think about it, may be YOUR greatest problem.
 Laundon also underlined the lengths Hedesthia went to, to preserve their members' privacy - this included an extensive vetting process.

 TransFormation

 Hedesthia was primarily a social organisation, and Laundon felt that there was a need for a "bureau of information" specifically geared towards supporting transsexuals.
 Working under the name Gillian Cox, Laundon and her wife Margaret Cox founded "TransFormation," in 1976.

 TransFormation and Hedesthia worked closely alongside one another, sharing information and resources, as well as teaming up to send publicity and form relationships with a variety of organisations across the country, including gay activist and social groups, public libraries, universities, and various community support organisations.
 Laundon and Cox were encouraged by a grant of $50 from the Mental Health Foundation in 1977, which while not a large sum, provided the "first 'Official' recognition of the integrity of our service."

+Cox passed her TransFormation duties on to the rest of the Hedesthia collective in 1980.
+When she died in 1984, her obituary in Trans-Scribe noted she would be sadly missed by many:Her work in the field of Transsexualism was well respected throughout the world and the many letters that we receive annually attest to the esteem in which she is held by the numerous Transsexuals to whom she offered comfort and advice through her leaflets and correspondence.